-Payments due by Period (in thousands) Contractual Obligations Total Less than 1 Year 1 to 3 Years 3 to 5 Years Mor e than 5 Years Operating lease obligations \$ 221,603 \$ 32,539 \$ 60,775 \$ 46,883 \$ 81,406 Convertible debt (1) 584,284 584,284 Revolving credit facility (2) 7,767 1,866 3,084 2,817 - Redeemable noncontrolling interests 127,045 71,145 55,900 - Total (3) \$ 940,699 \$ 689,834 \$ 119,759 \$ 49,700 \$ 81,406
+Contractual Obligations Total Less than 1 Year 1 to 3 Years 3 3 to 5 Years More than 5 Years Operating lease obligations \$ 219,029 \$ 31,487 \$ 62,321 \$ 47,121 \$ 78,100 Convertible debt(1) 1,639,283 597,200 20,000 20,000 1,002,083 Revolving credit facility (2) 7,336 2,255 3,594 1,487 Redeemable noncontrolling interests 160,287 160,287 Total (3) \$ 2,025,935 \$ 791,229 \$ 85,915 \$ 68,608 \$ 1,080,183

-(1) Convertible debt represents the aggregate principal amount of the Notes and interest of \$9.3 million.
-See Note 11 to the Consolidated Financial Statements.

-(2) Represents fees on uncommitted funds and outstanding letters of credit as of December 31, 2011.

-(3) We reported "Other long-term liabilities" of \$39 million on the Consolidated Balance Sheet at December 31, 2011, of which approximately \$33 million related to our accrual for potential resolution of issues related to hotel occupancy and other hotel-related transaction taxes (refer to Note 16 to the Consolidated Financial Statements) and approximately \$3 million related to unrecognized tax benefits (refer to Note 15 to the Consolidated Financial Statements).
+- (1) Convertible debt represents the aggregate principal amount of the Notes and interest of \$64 million.
+Convertible debt does not reflect the market value in excess of the outstanding principal amount because we can settle the conversion premium amount in cash or shares of common stock at our option.
+See Note 11 to the Consolidated Financial Statements. - (2) Represents fees on uncommitted funds and outstanding letters of credit as of December 31, 2012. - (3) We reported "Other long-term liabilities" of \$69 million on the Consolidated Balance Sheet at December 31, 2012, of which approximately \$56 million related to our accrual for potential resolution of issues related to hotel occupancy and other related taxes (refer to Note 16 to the Consolidated Financial Statements) and approximately \$7 million related to unrecognized tax benefits (refer to Note 15 to the Consolidated Financial Statements).
 A variety of factors could affect the timing of payments for these liabilities.
 We believe that these matters will likely not be resolved in the next twelve months and accordingly we have classified the estimated liability as "non-current" on the Consolidated Balance Sheet.
-We have excluded "Other long-term liabilities" in the amount of \$39 million from the contractual obligations table because we cannot reasonably estimate the timing of such payments.
+We have excluded "Other long-term liabilities" in the amount of \$69 million from the contractual obligations table because we cannot reasonably estimate the timing of such payments.

-Since the contingent conversion threshold for the 1.25% Convertible Senior Notes due 2015 was exceeded as of December 31, 2011, these notes are convertible at the option of the holders.
+Since the contingent conversion threshold for the 1.25% Convertible Senior Notes due 2015 was exceeded as of December 31, 2012, these notes are convertible at the option of the holders.
 If the holders elect to convert, we will be required to pay the aggregate principal amount in cash and we will deliver cash or shares of common stock, at our option, for the conversion value in excess of the aggregate principal amount.
 We would likely fund our conversion obligations with cash and cash equivalents, short-term investments and borrowings under our revolving credit facility.

 We believe that our existing cash balances and liquid resources will be sufficient to fund our operating activities, capital expenditures and other obligations through at least the next twelve months.
 However, if during that period or thereafter, we are not successful in generating sufficient cash flow from operations or in raising additional capital when required in sufficient amounts and on terms acceptable to us, we may be required to reduce our planned capital expenditures and scale back the scope of our business plan, either of which could have a material adverse effect on our future financial condition or results of operations.
 If additional funds were raised through the issuance of equity securities, the percentage ownership of our then current stockholders would be diluted.
-There are no assurances that we will generate sufficient cash flow from operations in the future, that revenue growth or sustained profitability will be realized or that future borrowings or equity sales will be available in amounts sufficient to make anticipated capital expenditures, finance our strategies or repay our indebtedness.
+We may not generate sufficient cash flow from operations in the future, revenue growth or sustained profitability may not be realized, and future borrowings or equity sales may not be available in amounts sufficient to make anticipated capital expenditures, finance our strategies or repay our indebtedness.